ianarriagamackenzie/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.cuanschutz.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My interests include optimization, algorithm design, and efficient experiment implementation.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
+  - Computational Statistics
+  - Big Data
+  - Optimization
+  - Cloud Computing
-  - Information Retrieval
+  - Genetics

 # Education to show in About widget
 education: